 Under 16 U.S.C.
-1a-5, NPS must consider three issues in developing for Congress the list of areas recommended for study: (1) whether an area is nationally significant, and would be a suitable and feasible addition to the National Park System; (2) whether an area represents or includes themes, sites, or resources "not already adequately" represented in the System; and (3) requests for studies in the form of public petitions and congressional resolutions (the "popular demand" factor).
+1a-5, NPS must consider three issues in developing for Congress the list of areas recommended for study: (1) whether an area is nationally significant, and would be a suitable and feasible addition to the National Park System; (2) whether an area represents or includes themes, sites, or resources "not already adequately" represented in the Park System; and (3) requests for studies in the form of public petitions and congressional resolutions (the "popular demand" factor).
+The NPS also must submit to Congress a list of areas previously studied that contain primarily historical resources, and a list of areas with natural resources.
+Areas are to be ranked in order of priority for addition to the Park System, and supported by current data.

 Candidates for study are identified by diverse sources, such as local "grassroots" preservation interests, elected officials, and professional evaluations.
-In the past, the Secretary's annual list for Congress of damaged or threatened areas on the Registry of Natural Landmarks and the National Register of Historic Places also was used to identify study sites.
+Another source has been the Secretary's annual list for Congress of damaged or threatened areas on the Registry of Natural Landmarks and the National Register of Historic Places.
 NPS screens candidates, in some cases conducting a brief site visit or a more detailed reconnaissance survey to assess an area.
-In the past, NPS ranked areas that passed the initial screening, and the highest-priority areas were recommended to Congress for study.